thecodingmachine/tdbm/doc/configuring_naming.md

 Implementing your own naming strategy
 -------------------------------------

 If you need a more fine-grained control over the naming strategy, you can simply implement your own `NamingStrategyInterface` class.
+Or you can extend the `AbstractNamingStrategy` class that implements most of the boilerplate code you will need and still offers a large degree of freedom.

 The naming strategy is passed as a parameter of the `Configuration` class used to configure the `TDBMService`.